Was it as Good for You as it Was for Me?

 By Steve Boehne

 The biggest south swell in ten years was on the assault.
 The real deal.
 The entire west coast was being hammered and Baja was on fire.
-There were just two of us out at K-181, our favorite river mouth break.
+There were just two of us out at K-181, our favorite river mouth break in Mexico.
 Things were perfect, the day, the waves, the incredible coastline were hypnotic.
 The sets were big, rhythmic, and clean.

 As the lines focused on the outside reef they revealed their full potential…the possibilities were limitless.
 The first wave nearly took us out, but the third wave was perfect, paddle!
 Just ten more yards.
 The peak was feathering, but we were there.
 Oh ya!
 Turn and go!
 The drop was unreal…freefall into the pit.
 Drop, drop, squeeze the turn, prrrroject!
 The feathering lip wrapped over like the hand of God.
 The afternoon sunlight dimmed behind the wave face, the roar deepened.
 I drove for the open eye at the end of the cavern.
 Made it!
 Cut back now, all the way around, now pull it back around.
 Ya, oh ya, damn this is bitchen!
 The bowl bent and pitched, the off-shore wind textured the face, the speed was astounding, and the wave was made.
 I banked our 11’ tandem board off the bottom, up, up and over…kick out!

 My partner was laughing!
 I would have just kept my cool and paddled back out quietly like most guys in silent triumph, my chest arched on her tight buns, but she’s laughing… she’s electric, ecstatic.
 I was struck by her wonderful response to the wave we had just shared.
 As we paddled back out toward the takeoff spot, she stopped paddling and sat up, her wet brown back against my chest.
-She turned to me with a smile and said: “ was that as good for you as it was for me”?
+She turned to me with a smile and said: “ Was that as good for you as it was for me”? ( I had to laugh because that was a line between two lovers in a movie we had recently seen.)
 “I can’t say for sure” I said with a wink as we began paddling again. “let’s do it again and compare notes”.

 Not the same day at K181, but nice 8 footers.